 Future Mole Valley – a new Local Plan

-Between 1st July and 1st September 2017, MVDC held a public consultation to ask for your views on the strategic options for Future Mole Valley.
+Between 1st July and 1st September 2017, MVDC held a public consultation to invite views on the strategic options for Future Mole Valley.
 The consultation considered two main themes: making the best use of brownfield land, and the potential release of greenfield land.

-MVDC received a significant number of responses to the consultation which have now been analysed by the team.
-A Consultation Summary is available to view – to download a copy click here.
+MVDC received a significant number of responses to the consultation which were analysed by the planning officers – view the Consultation Summary.

-A report was presented to the MVDC Executive on 28th November 2017 and MVDC members agreed the following preferred strategic development options to guide the preparation of the new Local Plan:
+A report was presented to the MVDC Executive on 28th November 2017 and MVDC members agreed the following preferred strategic development options to guide the preparation of a 2018 – 2033 Local Plan: